 LAND TRANSFERS AND SIGHTSEEING

-Visitor can explore the tiny island by using various kind of transportation such as: Chartered/Car Hire, Taxi, Bus, Bemo/Angkot (local’s public transportation) and Motorcycle.
+Visitor can explore the tiny island by using various kind of transportation such as: Chartered/Car Hire, Taxi, Bus (DAMRI), and Motorcycle.

-Public Transportation or known locally as "Bemo OR Angkot", a non-AC minivan are available in major town with quite inexpensive price.
-They take and drop off local passenger and often load over capacity, without travel insurance coverage.
-For those who prefer to travel more privately, car-hire option or charter or motorbike rental may be the choice.
+Public Transportation or known locally as "Bemo OR Angkot", a non-AC minivan are now rarely found in major town.
+They are only available in remote town or in the more isolated area in indonesia.
+A car-hire option or charter or motorbike rental may be the choice.
 The prices, however, do not always included insurance.
 And they vary depending upon the type of vehicle and the duration of hiring.
 Petrol pomp and service stations are available at every large town.
 In emergency there are always road side kiosks fuels out of drums at a bit dearer price.

-If you rent a car (self drive), you may find the rental fare are much more expensive than in Bali because of limited car available on Lombok.
+If you rent a car (self drive), you may find the rental fare outside Bali are much more expensive than in Bali because of low competition.
 While driving yourself, please take out most care since the traffic rules may be some what different from those observed in your country.
 Indonesian and any other Asian Countries uses "right side steering system"

 An international drivers license is required, but one can apply for temporary permit in Lombok and go for test driver in tourist driving license office in Jalan Langko Mataram Lombok.